dag0310/otp-crypto/README.md

-// Encrypt a message to Base64 with the sender's key: const secretMessageUnencrypted = 'TOP SECRET MESSAGE.' const otpEncrypted = OtpCrypto.encrypt(secretMessageUnencrypted, keySender) // {base64Encrypted, remainingKey}
-keySender = otpEncrypted.remainingKey
+// Encrypt a message to Base64 with the sender's key: const secretMessageUnencrypted = 'TOP SECRET MESSAGE.' const otpEncrypted = OtpCrypto.encrypt(secretMessageUnencrypted, keySender) // {base64Encrypted, remainingKey}, returns null if the key is too short keySender = otpEncrypted.remainingKey

-// Decrypt the message to plaintext with the receiver's key: const otpDecrypted = OtpCrypto.decrypt(otpEncrypted.base64Encrypted, keyReceiver) // {plaintextDecrypted, remainingKey}
-keyReceiver = otpDecrypted.remainingKey
+// Decrypt the message to plaintext with the receiver's key: const otpDecrypted = OtpCrypto.decrypt(otpEncrypted.base64Encrypted, keyReceiver) // {plaintextDecrypted, remainingKey}, returns null if the key is too short keyReceiver = otpDecrypted.remainingKey

 // Extract the decrypted message